ArmDeveloperEcosystem/arm-learning-paths/content/install-guides/stm32_vs.md

 multitool_install_part: false   # Set to true if a sub-page of a multi-page article, else false
 layout: installtoolsall         # DO NOT MODIFY.
 Always true for tool install articles
 ---
-STM provide a range of [software development tools](https://www.st.com/en/development-tools/stm32-software-development-tools.html) to simplify configuring and developing for their range of [STM32](https://www.st.com/en/microcontrollers-microprocessors/stm32-32-bit-arm-cortex-mcus.html) devices.
+STM provides a range of [software development tools](https://www.st.com/en/development-tools/stm32-software-development-tools.html) to simplify configuring and developing for [STM32](https://www.st.com/en/microcontrollers-microprocessors/stm32-32-bit-arm-cortex-mcus.html) devices.

-The tools are available as [VS Code](https://code.visualstudio.com/) extensions that offer the same functionality as the traditional versions.
+The tools are available as a [VS Code](https://code.visualstudio.com/) extension .

 See [STMicroelectronics provides full STM32 support for Microsoft Visual Studio Code](https://newsroom.st.com/media-center/press-item.html/t4536.html) for more information.

 ## Before you begin

-- Install [Microsoft Visual Studio Code](https://code.visualstudio.com/) on your machine (Linux, macOS, Windows are supported).
+[Download](https://code.visualstudio.com/download), install, and start Visual Studio Code on your machine.
+Linux, macOS, and Windows are supported.

 ## Install STM32 VS Code Extension

 The `STM32 VS Code Extension` is available on the [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=stmicroelectronics.stm32-vscode-extension).

-To install within the `VS Code` IDE
+Install the `STM32` extension:

-1. Go to the `Extensions` view (`Ctrl/Cmd` + `Shift` + `X`).
+1. Browse for extensions using the `View -> Extensions` menu item or the `Ctrl/Cmd` + `Shift` + `X` keyboard shortcut
-2. Search for `STM32 VS Code Extension`.
+2. Search for `STM32 VS Code Extension`
-3. Click the `Install` button.
+3. Click the `Install` button

 Visual Studio Code will install the extension. `STM32 VS Code Extension` is now available in the `Activity Bar`.